Amozaya/3D-Academy/README.md

 ## Testing

-In this section I did some of the automated and manual tests in order to ensure that project is functioning correctly.
+In this section I did some of the automated and manual tests in order to ensure that project is working correctly.

 ### Validator Testing

 * **HTML**

--After using W3C Validator I have recieved one warning about my HTML code that suggests using headings for "section" elements:
+-After using W3C Validator I have recieved one warning about my HTML code that suggests using headings for <section> elements:

 ![HTML Warning message](assets/images/w3c-validator.JPG)

--In this situation, instead of adding headers directly inside the section, I have created separate section inside of my HTML code that contains a header element for each of the section.
+-In this case, instead of adding headers directly inside the section, I have created a separate section inside of my HTML code that contains a header element for each of the section.
 I found this way to be easier to align the elements and apply different style to them.

 ![Gallery code snipet](assets/images/gallery-section-code.JPG)